Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 How Much Protein Should You Eat?

 One drawback of a high-protein diet is that it makes it harder to compose tasty meals.
-More calories from protein mean less from fat and carbohydrates, and fat- and carbohydrate-rich foods often taste the best.
-But hey, no one said getting ripped will include five-star meals.
-Hopefully, keeping or even gaining muscle mass while losing fat makes the sacrifices your taste buds have to endure worth it.
+More calories from protein mean fewer from fat and carbohydrates, and fat- and carbohydrate-rich foods often taste the best.
+But hey, no one said getting ripped would include five-star meals.
+Keeping or gaining muscle mass while losing fat makes the sacrifices your taste buds endure worth it.